 Basic structure:

-- Below: Dressing (e.g. olive oil + balsamic vinegar + mustard)
+- Bottom: Dressing (e.g., olive oil + balsamic + mustard)

 - Then: Hard ingredients (chickpeas, tomatoes, cucumber, carrots)

-- Above that: Softer things (avocado, cheese, quinoa)
+- Above: Softer items (avocado, cheese, quinoa)

-- Top: Leafy salad or herbs
+- Top: Leafy greens or herbs

 Examples we love: